Trpanj: The cemetery

 A new cemetery was built based on the winning design from a competition in a Vienna newspaper.
 The care with which the cemetery was built is a testament to the respect the Trpanj populace paid to its ancestors.
 Nikola Jerić, who was the chairman of the council in charge of the construction of the new cemetery, is credited with the current appearance of the cemetery.
 The town council decided on 25 January 1900 to set aside 1,956 crowns for the new cemetery, and that the first 10 plots be sold at public auction for 120 crowns.
 All other plots were to cost 24 crowns.

 The statue above the Tere Ferri tomb is of particular interest as it is the work of Ivan Rendić from 1903.
 The Narodni List (the national Paper) in its no.89 edition from 7 November 1903 describes the marble work of art as both artistically pleasing and patriotic, as it displays elements from Croatian folklore.

 Other notable monuments can be found in the cemetery, in particular statues from the workshop of Pavle Bilinić in Split.

 The town council decided on 20 December 1902 to forbid further burials in the old cemetery of St. Peter.
 On 15 June 1906 the construction of the chapel of the Holy Cross began on the site of the new cemetery.
 The chapel roof was badly constructed and the chapel suffered from humidity requiring restorations in 1924 as its interior had seriously degraded.
 Further renovations were carried out in 2000 with the inclusion of a communal repository for the remains of bones transported from the old cemetery.

-Municipality

-The list of inhabited places with their respective populations in the Trpanj municipality, as of census 2001, includes: